mkez00/k8s-cni-plugin/README.md

 # k8s-cni-plugin

+Demonstrate the use of StrongSwan based IPSec in a 3 node Kubernetes cluster.
+Each node uses bridge + host-local CNI.

 After vagrant up.
-Need to do the following:
+Demonstrate connectivity by doing the following:

 1) Scale number of pods (master): sudo kubectl scale deployments/kubernetes-bootcamp --replicas=9
 2) Run StrongSwan startup script on each node (node1, node2, node3): sudo /opt/strong-swan-start.sh